-Children in Class 1 and 2 will be provided with free fruit at break time under the Department of Health’s National Fruit Scheme – a part of their “5-a-day” programme and milk as part of the ‘Cool Milk Scheme’.
-Children in classes 4 and 5 may bring fresh or dried fit or vegetables to eat at break time.
+Children in Foundation and Key Stage 1 will be provided with free fruit at break time under the Department of Health’s National Fruit Scheme – a part of their “5-a-day” programme and milk as part of the ‘Cool Milk Scheme’.
+Children in Key Stage 2 may bring fresh or dried fit or vegetables to eat at break time.

 Children are constantly being assessed by talking to them about their work, marking, testing and monitoring progress.
 Children are usually grouped by ability for Literacy and Numeracy.
 Tasks in other subjects may be differentiated by ability or children may work in mixed ability groups.
 Whole class teaching is used to introduce new concepts and to assess attainment at the end of lessons.
 Please click on the Curriculum Link for further information.